siraben/ti84-forth/README.md

 # A Forth for the TI-84+

 Hi!
-This is an ongoing project to bring a Forth to the TI-83+/TI-84+ calculator series.
+This is an ongoing project to bring a Forth to the TI-84+ calculator series.

 ## Why TI-84+?
 This is a calculator that is more or less ubiquitous among high school and university students throughout the world.
 It's not going extinct anytime soon (expect perhaps to newer models such as the TI-84 CE).
-Let's face it.
+But let's face it.
 TI-BASIC is not a nice language; it's slow and suffers from lack of low-level bindings.
 There's no REPL.
 We want a language that gives the programmer the full power of the calculator—treating it as the computer it is.
-In fact people already do, by writing assembly programs, but they also have disadvantages.
+In fact people already do, by writing assembly programs, but assembly has its share of disadvantages.

 ## Why Forth?
 Assembly is painful to program in.
 Programs crash at the slightest